wolfSSL/wolfssh/README.md

 "ide/winvs/README.md".

 NOTE: On resource constrained devices the DEFAULT_WINDOW_SZ may need to be set to a lower size.
-By default channels are set to handle 1 Mb of data being sent and received.
-An example of setting a lower window size for new channels would be as follows "./configure CPPFLAGS=-DDEFAULT_WINDOW_SZ=16384"
+It can also be increased in desktop use cases to help with large file transfers.
+By default channels are set to handle 16,384 bytes of data being sent and received.
+An example of setting a window size for new channels would be as follows "./configure CPPFLAGS=-DDEFAULT_WINDOW_SZ=16384"

 examples
 --------